 We rely on our vehicles to keep us safe in the event of a collision, which is why every modern car is equipped with seatbelts and airbags, as well as other safety features.
 It’s the job of our seat belts and airbags to keep us secure and prevent our heads and other body parts from slamming into hard surfaces.
 Sometimes a manufacturing error or a mistake in the design of safety equipment keeps it from working properly, or even working at all.

 Our San Diego product liability attorneys at The McClellan Law Firm have successfully sued car manufacturers from all over the world for all kinds of automotive defects, both in design and manufacture.
-Craig McClellan, our founding attorney, was named San Diego’s Product Liability Litigation Lawyer of the Year by Best Lawyers in America in 2012 and 2015 for his tireless efforts fighting for clients injured because of vehicle defects.
+Craig McClellan, our founding attorney, was named San Diego’s Product Liability Litigation Lawyer of the Year by Best Lawyers in America in 2012, 2014 & 2019 for his tireless efforts fighting for clients injured because of vehicle defects.